Engin-Boot/pong-stage-ajay300898/Stage0/score_module.md

   This module keeps track of score of the players and declares the winner

+### Scenario : Set the score to zero

+  Given the game is installed and player is in start page.

+  When player selects on of the option to play in the play module.

+  Then this module sets the scores of both players to zero.

 ### Scenario : Update the score

   Given the game is in progress.